kelset/Diurnalis/Wearable Tech Show 2016/pettersson.md

 He started with a panoramic over the Wireless technologies (see picture), and he's now moved to Network Topology.

+*pic1*

 Different networks for different needs: see picture.

+*pic2*

-One main difference is when having to handle a propertary technology, which has some pros and cons.
+One main difference is when having to handle a proprietary technology, which has some pros and cons.
 Surely those will give you a homogenous network, which brings in only the devices you will actually want inside.

 But those won't be able to communicate with standard protocols.

-In IoT applications the exesting protocols are a mix of IP and non-IP stacks.
+In IoT applications the existing protocols are a mix of IP and non-IP stacks.
-There are a alot of innovation surrounding these IP based solutions, like the one they are showing, Threat (a new protocol).
+There is a lot of innovation surrounding these IP based solutions, like the one they are showing, Threat (a new protocol).

-In Sub GHz world most of the technologies are propertary, then there's Bluetooth and BT Smart (which corrects the power consumpotion issue).
+In Sub GHz world most of the technologies are proprietary, then there's Bluetooth and BT Smart (which corrects the power consumption issue).

 But these low-range technologies are not usable in a Smart Home situation (I don't want to bring around my cellphone just to turn on/off the lights).

 Wi-Fi is the most widely used protocol, and it is considered "easy to use" by consumers.

-ZigBee (see picture)
+**ZigBee** (see picture)

-and
+*pic3*

-*Thread*: in the automation world this is the coolest thing ever.
-It is a secure wirleess mesh networking protocol.
+**Thread**: in the automation world this is the coolest thing ever.
+It is a secure wireless mesh networking protocol.
 It is build on standards: 6LoWPAN / 802.15.4 radios.
-It is reliable (self healing netowkrs, with no single point of failure) and secure (uses banking class encryption); and it is also simple (simple yet secure commissioning of new nodes to a network).
+It is reliable (self healing networks, with no single point of failure) and secure (uses banking class encryption); and it is also simple (simple yet secure commissioning of new nodes to a network).

 (see picture for layering of Thread)